More than half of all solitary pulmonary nodules are noncancerous (benign). Benign nodules have many causes, including scars and past infections.

 - If repeated x-rays show that the nodule size has not changed in 2 years, it is most likely benign and a biopsy is not needed.

-Your doctor may choose to biopsy the nodule to rule out cancer if:
+Your provider may recommend a biopsy of the nodule to check for cancer if:

-Tests to rule out TB and other infections may also be done.
+Tests to check for TB and other infections may also be done.

 The outlook is usually good if the nodule is benign.
 If the nodule does not grow larger over a 2-year period, often nothing more needs to be done.